Get Your Free Estimate Today

-Combustion Appliance Zone Depressurization Testing (CAZ)
+- Combustion Appliance Zone Depressurization Testing

 Combustion Appliance Zone Depressurization Testing, commonly referred to as CAZ testing, is a critical assessment process for homes and buildings that utilize atmospheric non-sealed combustion appliances, such as gas water heaters, furnaces, and boilers.
 The primary goal of CAZ testing is to ensure these appliances can operate safely and efficiently under the worst-case scenario of depressurization.